davidmarble/virtualenvwrapper-win/README.rst

     the site-packages directory, the contents of easy-install.pth, and the contents of virtualenv_path_extensions.pth (used by ``add2virtualenv``).

+``mkproject``
+	If the environment variable PROJECT_HOME is set, create a new project directory in PROJECT_HOME and a virtualenv in WORKON_HOME.
+The project path will automatically be associated with the virtualenv on creation.

 ``setprojectdir <full or relative path>``
     If a virtualenv environment is active, define *<path>* as project